mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 ### `max_sescmd_history`

-**`max_sescmd_history`** sets a limit on how many session commands each session can execute before the session command history is disabled.
-The default is an unlimited number of session commands.
+**`max_sescmd_history`** sets a limit on how many distinct session commands each session can execute before the session command history is disabled.
+The default is 50 session commands.

 ```
 # Set a limit on the session command history
 max_sescmd_history=1500
 ```

+The first and last execution of each session command is stored.
+This means that with `N` distinct session commands, the minimum value of `max_sescmd_history` to guarantee that all of them are kept in the history is `N * 2`.
+In practice, the real history size required to store the commands is closer to `N`.

+If you have long-running sessions which change the session state often, increase the value of this parameter if server reconnections fail due to disabled session command history.

 When a limitation is set, it effectively creates a cap on the session's memory consumption.
 This might be useful if connection pooling is used and the sessions